Scaling Laws for Masked-Reconstruction Transformers on Single-Cell Transcriptomics: Scaling Law Formulation

 where $\alpha > 0$ is the \emph{scaling exponent} governing the rate of improvement, $a > 0$ is a multiplicative constant, and $c \geq 0$ represents the \emph{irreducible loss floor}---the error that cannot be reduced by increasing model capacity, attributable to intrinsic data noise, biological stochasticity, or information lost during preprocessing.

 We fit Equation~\eqref{eq:scaling} by grid search over candidate values of $c$ in $[0, 0.99 \cdot \min_i L_i]$, and for each candidate perform ordinary least squares on the linearized form $\log(L - c) = \log a - \alpha \log P$.
 The fit with the highest $R^2$ on the log-scale residuals is selected.
-We fit the two regimes independently, as their differing data sizes and vocabularies make a pooled fit uninformative.
+All main-text fits are computed only on standardized sweeps with matched hyperparameters.